LittleBadBad/strapi-common-api/readme.md

-but at first remember to override strapi request instance, which based on [axios](https://axios-http.com/) module, you can customize your interceptors(such as base url or add jwt token before request) or some other params
+but at first remember to override strapi request instance, which based on [axios](https://axios-http.com/) module, you can customize your interceptors (such as add jwt token before request) or some other params (such as base url)

 ```typescript
 import {auth, collection, single,strapiRequest} from "strapi-common-api"